 Question from Martha: Hi Rick.
 I need your help with the Malwarebytes download.

-I tried downloading ‘Malwarebytes Free’ by clicking the Download Free button but it installs a 14 day trial version instead.
+I tried downloading ‘Malwarebytes Free’ by clicking the Free Download button on this page but it installs a 14 day trial version instead.

 Am I clicking the wrong thing to download the free Malwarebytes?
 Or maybe I’m doing something wrong?